-If your yard backs to a brick fence, we wanted to remind you of a few things.
+If your yard has a concrete panel fence or a brick fence, we want to remind you of a few things.

 - Do not pack dirt or landscaping material against the fence.
-This could damage the integrity of the fence.
+This could damage the integrity of the fence and obstruct drainage.

 - Do not plant trees or shrubs too close to the fence.
 Please leave at least five (5) feet of clearance when planting trees and at least three (3) feet of clearance when planting shrubs.